 “Dillon ain’t here!”

-The grenade exploded on the surface of the ice lake.
+The grenades exploded on the surface of the ice lake.

 TO BE CONTINUED…